-- □ "it's" instead of "its" - 1.
-An apostrophe shows ownership when used with a noun, such as "this necklace is Mom's," "the gentleman's book," and "that dog's rawhide bone." - 2.
-Possessive pronouns, however, DO NOT use apostrophes, as in "this necklace is hers," "his book," and "its bone." - 3. "it's" is a contraction for "it is."

-Tip: If you are tempted to write "it's," substitute "it is" to see if the sentence makes sense.
-If not, use "its."

-- □ Making plural nouns possessive.
+□ it's instead of its

+- 1. An apostrophe shows ownership when used with a noun.
+For example: This necklace is Mom's, the gentleman's book, that dog's rawhide bone - 2.
+Possessive pronouns DO NOT use apostrophes: This necklace is hers, his book, its bone - 3.
+It's is a contraction for it is. - 4.
+Tip: If you are tempted to write it's substitute it is to see if the sentence makes sense.
+If not, use its. - □ Making plural nouns possessive.
 Remember-more than one of a noun is plural.

 But if a noun shows ownership, it is possessive.
-Here are some examples: - Incorrect: My shell's have a hollow cavity containing grain's of sand.
+Here are some examples:

+- Incorrect: My shell's have a hollow cavity containing grain's of sand.
 (This example shows plurals incorrectly written as possessives.) - Correct: My shells have a hollow cavity containing grains of sand.
-(Add "s" to the end of most nouns to make a plural-no apostrophe!) - Also correct: My shells' hollow cavities contain grains of sand.
+(Add /s/ to the end of most nouns to make a plural-no apostrophe!) - Also correct: My shells' hollow cavities contain grains of sand.

 (This example shows ownership-more than one shell.)

-This example shows ownership more than one she